No Tags Found!

 Hello Paradoxical123,

-Like the other members have pointed out, this sort of situation is quite common whenever such Employee-friendly steps are adopted.
+Like the other members have pointed out, this sort of situation is quite common whenever such employee-friendly steps are adopted.
+But such promotees are not treated on par with the first step in the staff cadre for many reasons, such as:

-1] Like Pratima mentioned, this Promotee category WILL [NOT would] have added quite a few job-related skills that the entry-level staff employee wouldn't have.
-However, computer & documentation related skills would be minimal.
+1. Like Pratima mentioned, this promotee category will have added quite a few job-related skills that the entry-level staff employee wouldn't have.
+However, computer and documentation-related skills would be minimal.

-2] Like (Cite Contribution) mentioned, the Loyalty factor is already 'tried & tested' for such employees--while the entry-level staff employees are yet to prove it.
-But, 'how' you embed this aspect/factor into the salary structure will need to be figured-out, since this aspect can't be directly exposed as it MAY lead to comparision situations.
+2. Like Cite Contribution mentioned, the loyalty factor is already 'tried and tested' for such employees, while the entry-level staff employees are yet to prove it.
+But how you embed this aspect/factor into the salary structure will need to be figured out since this aspect can't be directly exposed as it may lead to comparison situations.

-The Best solution/mechanism for your situation can come from HR professionals who work in PSUs--most PSUs have such a model in-vogue.
-As far as I can recollect, such promotees are usually fitted into the Second or Third level of the Staff cadre [Equivalent to 2-4 yrs exp for the entry-level staff employees] with the associated salary structure--can't give more details than this, since I was in the technical line when I worked in a PSU years ago [so never focused on such aspects].
+The best solution/mechanism for your situation can come from HR professionals who work in PSUs—most PSUs have such a model in vogue.
+As far as I can recollect, such promotees are usually fitted into the second or third level of the staff cadre (equivalent to 2-4 yrs exp for the entry-level staff employees) with the associated salary structure.
+I can't give more details than this since I was in the technical line when I worked in a PSU years ago (so never focused on such aspects).

 TS